-A profound and essential American experience awaits you at the Smithsonian’s newest museum, which opened on September 24, 2016.
+A profound and essential American experience awaits you at the Smithsonian’s newest museum, which opened in 2016.
 Conceived as a place where visitors of all backgrounds might comprehend America’s narrative through an African-American lens, the museum succeeds on every level.
 History exhibits, culture galleries, and the museum’s architecture and design each express critical elements of the story.

 Turns out, many, many people are interested in understanding that story, more people, in fact, than the museum can usually accommodate on any given day.
 So, a free timed-pass system has been instituted to control the crowds.
-You have two options for obtaining advance-entry passes: You can reserve them online 3 months in advance (recommended); these timed-entry passes are released the first Wednesday of every month for 3 months hence.
-Or you can rise at the crack of dawn to snag same-day time-entry passes online, which go up each morning at 6:30am (four passes per order) and last until they run out.
-For walk-up options, a limited number (300 or so) of same-day passes are offered weekdays starting at 1pm, at the museum’s Madison Drive entrance.
-During certain months, a “Walk-Up Weekdays” policy is offered, in which no-pass entry is offered on a first come, first served basis; check the website to see if it's on when you visit.
-Frustrating as it all is, the effort is worth it.
+You have two options for obtaining advance-entry passes: You can reserve them up to 30 days in advance; these timed-entry passes are released every day at 8am.
+Or you can try to snag same-day time-entry passes online, which go up each morning at 8:15am and last until they run out.
+Every visitor needs to have a timed entry ticket—even infants.
+You can reserve up to six tickets per reservation.

 When you enter the museum, you are stepping inside a 400,000-square-foot space, 60% of which lies below ground.
 And down is where visitors go first, to the History Galleries, or “crypts”—the heart of the experience.